 The daily pages are what’s so appealing about The Simplified Planner.
 It’s called The Simplified Planner for a reason—the daily pages have what you need and nothing else.
 There’s a schedule from 6 a.m. to 9 p.m., a lengthy to-do list, a large box for your dinner plans, and a box for notes.

 At the top of the page is the date, next to a color flag with the letter of the weekday (this is the only color on the daily pages) and an inspirational quote.
 Overall, the daily pages are all about white space and delicate font in order to help you create clarity and cut the unnecessary noise.
 If you find that your days often end up feeling hurried and hectic, this layout can really help you hone in on the important things and ignore the distractions.

 Now, since it’s an extremely simple layout, there are some elements not included.
 Some of these might be really important to you.
 For me, the main missing puzzle piece is space for workouts and meal tracking.
 I’ve used the dinner box for all of my meals, and the notes box for my workouts, but the problem with this is that I don’t have space for actual notes.
 There also isn’t a designated space for tracking water consumption or spending.

 The Weekend Pages

 In contrast to the daily pages, the weekend days share a page.
-The top half of the page is for Saturday and the bottom is for Sunday.
-Because weekends tend to be a little more lax than the weekdays, there’s no hourly schedule.
+The top half of the page is for Saturday, and the bottom is for Sunday.
+Because weekends tend to be a little more lax than weekdays, there’s no hourly schedule.
 Instead, the right half of the page is simply lined.
 This allows you to loosely jot down your plans, write down your workout, or pencil in whatever else you want to for the weekend days.
-The left hand side is still designated as a to-do list for Saturday and Sunday—the to-do list doesn’t take off on the weekend after all.
+The left-hand side is still designated as a to-do list for Saturday and Sunday—the to-do list doesn’t take off on the weekend, after all.